 Top 10 happiness hacks from the science of happiness, that is, positive psychology.
-Each of these 10 hacks for happiness has been hand-picked by psychologists, and proven to be highly effective in making you happier.
+Each of these 10 hacks for happiness come from research by psychologists, and proven highly effective in making you happier.

 You may quickly grab the list below if you are short of time.
 And, if you enjoy these happiness hacks and want to know more, do read on for a better understanding of each point.

 Each of the 10 happiness hacks that you will find here are activities suggested after many experiments by psychologists.
 They found these to be quite effective in raising your happiness levels.
 The methods they advise are mostly easy to do.

 However, remember that a correlation does not indicate a causation.
 That is, they do not guarantee an happiness uptick, but say most people who did these got happier.

 And, for the witch-hunting accusatory critics of positive psychology, the point to mention here is the one championed by Robert Biswas-Diener in defense of his The Upside of Your Dark Side:

 Reading the research gave us our ideas, not the other way around.
 It is a mistake to think that we had ideas and then went searching for odd studies to support them.

 10 Happiness Hacks Proven By Science

 We also mention the scientific researches that lead to the hack in each case.
 So, here you go.

 1. Get Social.